Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: From Approximate Balls to Approximate SSSP

 \subsection{Running Time Analysis}

 We first provide the running time analysis.
-We run the algorithm in a graph in which we scale down the edge weights by a factor of $ \varphi $.
+We run the algorithm in a graph in which we scale down the edge weights by a factor of $ \varphi $ and round up to the next integer.
 This makes the algorithm efficient.